awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-rules.md

 You can use the Elastic Beanstalk console to configure enhanced health rules in your environment\.

-**To ignore application HTTP 4xx status codes using the AWS Management Console**
+**To ignore application HTTP 4xx status codes using the Elastic Beanstalk console**

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk)\.